seongwonkc/argosyfinal/src/posts/2025-02-26-beyond-the-ballpark-the-hidden-economics-of-stadium-financing.md

 ---
-title: "Beyond the Ballpark: The Hidden Economics of Stadium Financing"
+title: 'Beyond the Ballpark: The Hidden Economics of Stadium Financing'
-author: "Yonghyuk Choi and Anthony Min"
+author: Yonghyuk Choi and Anthony Min
-category: "Interdisciplinary"
+category: Interdisciplinary
-date: "2025-02-26T00:00:00.000Z"
+date: '2025-02-26T00:00:00.000Z'
-layout: "layouts/post.njk"
+layout: layouts/post.njk
 tags:
   - sports business
   - economics
   - stadiums
   - public policy
+excerpt: >-
-excerpt: "A gleaming new stadium is often sold as a catalyst for urban renewal and a great deal for the city.
+  A gleaming new stadium is often sold as a catalyst for urban renewal and a great deal for the city.
 But who really pays, and who benefits?
-A sports editor and a finance editor follow the money behind these multi-billion dollar projects."
+A sports editor and a finance editor follow the money behind these multi-billion dollar projects.
-image:
+image: >-
+  /assets/images/2025/beyond-the-ballpark-the-hidden-economics-of-stadium-financing.jpg
-image_credit:
+image_credit: Bry Sparkman — Unsplash
 ---

 **By Yonghyuk Choi and Anthony Min**